rpdelaney/l4d2-tourney-rules/rules.md

 causes NPC infected to stop attacking.
 However, it is permitted to exploit witch pathing in a way that causes her to climb over obstacles repeatedly.

-The minimum penalty for intentionally exploiting AI pathing will be a zero score for the round.
+A typical penalty for intentionally exploiting AI pathing will be a zero score for the round.

 ######5.7.2 Tank pathing